-Using high quality insulating materials, betting on highly efficient internal heat sources and minimizing ventilation losses with a controlled system with heat recovery.
+Using high-quality insulating materials, betting on highly efficient internal heat sources and minimizing ventilation losses with a controlled system with heat recovery.

-To offer the comfort of its inhabitants, the passivhaus also guarantee maximum insulation and air quality, which is why they are totally airtight, something that is achieved thanks, in large part, to the windows.
+To offer the comfort of its inhabitants, the Passivhaus also guarantee maximum insulation and air quality, which is why they are totally airtight, something that is achieved thanks, in large part, to the windows.

-Passivhaus windows have double or triple glass, a type of glass with several layers and filled with noble gas.
+Passivhaus windows have double or triple glass, a type of glass with several layers and filled with a noble gas.
 This low emissivity reflects the heat inside the building in winter and keeps it outside in summer.

 This type of window also facilitates acoustic insulation (guaranteeing minimal acoustic pollution) and the breakage of the thermal bridge, a phenomenon that occurs when the temperature of one material is transferred to another through physical contact and that can lead to large energy losses through the roofs or windows of the home.

 As a summary, we can establish these common characteristics of passive houses: